jchris/use-fireproof/docs/database-api/replication.md

 ### Web3 Connection

 [web3.storage](https://web3.storage) is an IPFS upload API that uses self-sovereign [UCAN](https://ucan.xyz) authorization.
 Currently it's the recommended option if you want your users to be able to store to the cloud, and link to them from the web.
 Read about the web3.storage connection [here](./docs/connect).

+### PartyKit Connection

+[PartyKit](https://partykit.io) is a realtime program host for collaborative applications.
+It is a great option if you want to build a realtime application with Fireproof.
+Read about the PartyKit connection [here](./docs/connect).